alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 * Click on "Compare branches and continue";
 * Set the title field to "HTTPS configuration" and click on "Submit merge request";
 * Click on the "Merge" button;
-* Follow the pipeline by click on the "CI / CD" left menu item.
+* Follow the pipeline by clicking on the "CI / CD" left menu item.

 Again, the pipeline should succeed like the other branches.
-After its execution check the result with curl:
+After its execution, check the result with curl:
 ```bash
 # Check that the production environment is well configured
 curl https://www.my-sample-domain.xyz/